eliataylor/tam-flutter/README.md

    - [ ] App is in the background?
    - [ ] Device is locked?
    - [ ] Source is youtube.com?
 5. When is LocalStorage of Webview Browsers automatically? (this would force logout)
+6. What are the benefits of [flutter_inappwebview](https://github.com/pichillilorenzo/flutter_inappwebview)?